lmount/lablog-server/README.md

 pip install flask mistune bs4
 ```

-alter the file `config-sample.json` to locate your markdown files, and start the server with:
+edit the file `config-sample.json` to locate your markdown files and start the server with:

 ```
 python2 lablog_server.py